 The ‘Throw’ or ‘Throw Distance’ is the distance from screen to projector.
 Each projector model will have an advertised Throw Ratio that lets us calculate the throw distance for a required image size.
 For projectors that have zoom there will be 2 figures, one zoomed in and one zoomed out.
 To calculate this distance just multiply the throw ratio figure by your required image width.

 For example, the advertised throw ratio on Epson’s EB-W42 projector is "1.3 – 1.56:1", if we require an image 2 metres wide then the calculation is as follows;

 1.56 x 2m = 3.12m

-All major projector brands use the ‘ANSI’ Lumens standard to measure brightness, having a short throw projector does not necessarily mean it will be brighter.
+All major projector brands use the ‘ANSI’ (American National Standards Institute) Lumens standard to measure brightness.
+The measurement is taken at the screen by the manufacturer prior to release.
+Using a short throw projector does not necessarily mean it will be brighter.
 If a very bright picture is required, and you have the ability to place the projector further back, you may be able to get a brighter long throw projector at a similar price.